sbptl2/Linear-Recurrence-Solver/README.md

   can be reduced to a homogeneous system as the righthand side satisfies a linear homogeneous recurrence equation by means of adding, scaling, and shifting the original equation.
 This trick that I came up with, makes these equations fairly easy to solve deterministically and helps to avoid the normal guessing that is required to solve these problems.
+Feel free to play around with it in a sage cell: https://sagecell.sagemath.org/ or on your computer if you already have sage installed.